cloudteampl/moodle-local_credentium/credentium/README.md

 ## Permissions & Capabilities

-The plugin defines five capabilities to control access to different features:
+The plugin defines five capabilities to control access to different features.

+**IMPORTANT: No roles are created automatically during installation.** All capabilities are assigned to the "Manager" archetype by default.
+You must manually grant permissions to other roles (like Teacher) if needed.

 ### Capabilities Overview